moralesl/demo-stock-updates/README.md

 ## Getting started

-Make sure you have Python 3.11 and the AWS SAM installed.
-Then you can run
+Make sure you have [Python 3.11](https://www.python.org/downloads/release/python-3114/) and the [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) installed.
+Then you can run:

 ```
 sam build